Mindtribe/MTest/README.md

 description: Description of the command copied from the instrument's User Manual or Programming Manual

+## Organization

+mtest.py is organized in an object-oriented fashion, where each instrument inherits properties from a base class of Instrument.
+Subclasses of Instrument currently include DCPowerSupply, Oscilloscope, and ElectronicLoad.
+Subclasses of these classes are individual instruments themselves, such as Agilent6060B, AgilentE3633A, AgilentE3631A, and TektronixMSO4104BL.

+* Instrument
+  * DCPowerSupply
+    * AgilentE3633A
+  * AgilentE3631A
+  * ElectronicLoad
+  * Agilent6060B
+  * Oscilloscope
+  * TektronixMSO4104BL

+This structure was mainly chosen to keep the code organized and scalable.
+The level of code reuse is minor, as each time a new instrument is added a custom JSON file must be created in MTest/instruments.
+However, this structure can help guide the process of adding a new instrument.
+For example, all instruments inherit from the base instrument class, and thus must contain commands for the Instrument methods of get_id() and reset().
+All instruments that inherit from the DCPowerSupply class must include a command for set_voltage(), etc.
 ## Examples

 In the following examples, '\>\>' indicates a terminal, command prompt, or python prompt command.